-curves can be approximated by a straight line.
-Curve A, which is the only curve that covers stress-strain relations to the point of failure, was derived from a specimen of higher-than-average strength.
-This curve therefore covers a range of stresses not normally developed by a typical specimen.
+There is good agreement between the three curves.
+However, Curve A, which is the only curve that covers stress-strain relations to the point of failure, was derived from a specimen of higher-than-average strength.
+In general the stress-strain curves are not linear, however, it appears that up to the strength achieved by most specimens under pure compression, stress-strain relationships could be reasonably approximated by a linear curve.